bansalmukul-cse/bansalmukul-cse/README.md

 - 🌱 I’m currently learning **Data structure And Algorithms**

-- 👯 I’m looking to collaborate on **IOT , Android developer  and software developer roles**
+- 👯 I’m looking to collaborate on **IOT , Android Developer  and software Developer Roles**

 - 💬 Ask me about **Programming and Technical Stuffs**